mozaik-association/mozaik/docs/Contacts Module.md

 Contacts (members, supporters, other contacts) can be linked to interests and competencies.
 Those interests and competencies are chosen from a list of terms, called Thesaurus terms in Mozaïk and can be adapted according to the needs of each organisation.

+!!!
+The goal of Thesaurus terms

+    Those interests and competencies are present for information purposes (to better know your members and supporters), but also to achieve specific targeting with the communication / mass mailings.
+    !!! example

+        I would like to send a newsletter around 'Nuclear energy' to all members who are interested by this topic.
+        ???tip

+        More informations about how to target contacts based on those informations in the chapter about the <a href="https://mozaik-association.github.io/mozaik/Distribution-list-module/" target="_blank">distribution list module</a>.

 Interests and competencies can:

 - Be added manually by contacts during their registration.